 There were laws in place in the early 1800s which allowed slave owners to hire out their slaves.
-These laws were in place in southern cities including Mobile, Norfolk, New Orleans, and Savannah.
+Those laws were in place in southern cities including Mobile, Norfolk, New Orleans, and Savannah.

-But, the only southern city that had a strict regulatory method for keeping track of these slaves was Charleston.
-One requirement, known only to slaves in Charleston, related to the use of slave tags.
+However, the only southern city that maintained a strict regulatory method of keeping track of the tagged slaves was Charleston.

-Slave owners who wished to rent out the services of their slaves to others for a fee purchased the tags.
-Slaves were required to wear the slave tags as an identification marker.
-Fees for the tags, similar to a license, were set based on the abilities and skills of the slave.
-The registration fee or tax for slave tags brought income to the city of Charleston.
+Slave owners there who wished to rent out the services of their “property” to others for a fee purchased the tags.
+Slaves were required to wear their tags as an identification marker.
+Fees for the tags, similar to a license, were based on the abilities and skills of the slave.
+The registration fee or tax for slave tags brought significant income to the city of Charleston.

-By law, the slave tag had to be worn at all times by the slave during the calendar year that the tag was issued.
+By law, the slave had to wear their tag at all times during the calendar year that it was issued.

 Agree’s piece is especially important to us as gay men living in the current American political environment.
-It will be a constant reminder that no amount of oppression—no matter how small—is ever acceptable.
-It will remind us that freedom is a hard-won concept and we must resist every effort to reduce any individual’s freedom, by any group, by any degree.
+It is a constant reminder that no amount of human oppression—no matter how small—is ever acceptable.
+It reminds us that freedom is a hard-won concept and we must continue to resist—at any cost—each and every effort to reduce any individual’s liberty, by any group, by any degree.

 MARIAN RUTH AGREE